Living Steel: Setting

-In 2349, the human-colonized planet Rhand has just suffered a devastating attack by an alien race called the Spectrals.
-In addition to bombardment from space, the Spectrals released a virus onto the planet which turned most of the population into dangerous sociopaths.
+In 2349, the human-colonized planet Rhand is ruled by an autocratic government that seeks to crush a rebellion known as Alpha Team.
+However, the planet has just suffered a devastating attack by an alien race called the Spectrals.
+In addition to nuclear bombardment from space, the Spectrals have released a virus that effectively turns the infected into bloodthirsty zombies.
 The Spectral warship then crashed into the planet's surface, causing further widespread destruction.
-In the aftermath, survivors are competing viciously with each other and the remaining Spectrals for the essentials of life.

-Players take on the role of Ringers, elite soldiers who were in cyrogenic sleep until this emergency.
-The Ringers must secure a base, make contact with the surrounding population and begin the work of rebuilding, reeducation, and defense against further Spectral attacks.
+Players take the roles of Alpha Team members.
+As game critic Rick Swan noted, the player characters "are hunted by the other two factions; the government wants them executed as dangerous traitors, while the Spectrals see them as uncooperative troublemakers, best suited for zombie food."

 Gameplay

 Character generation

 Each player rolls four dice and adds the sum to 48.
 These points are then allocated to Strength, Intelligence, Will, Health and Agility.
 Further dice rolls on background tables develops the character's starting experience.
 Skills are then chosen, and each character receives basic equipment.